golden05/learn-astro/20230324-Astro-Tutorial.md

 ## Send your first script to the browser

-add a hamburger menu to open and close your links on mobile screen sizes. requiring some clientside interactivity.
+add a hamburger menu to open and close your links on mobile screen sizes. requiring some client-side interactivity.

 ### build a Hamburger component